CamiloGarciaLaRotta/gifhub/README.md

 2. Depending on your platform you can run `gifhub` in 2 ways:
 - **Linux/OSX/Windows:** Build and run a Docker container with the app.
 Requires Docker
 - **Linux:** Compile directly from source.
-Requires Golang and the 2 dependencies (ImageMagick, urfave/cli)
+Requires Golang and the 2 dependencies (fogleman/gg, urfave/cli)

 Regardless of how you choose to run the app, clone the repository
   ```bash